EduardoSantos7/Algorithms4fun/Leetcode/359. Logger Rate Limiter/readme.md

 # Algorithm Idea

-Hastable where the message is the key and the values are the timestamps
+Hastable where the message is the key and the values are the timestamps.

 # Complexity